sftpplus/sftpplus-docs/chevah/server/static/documentation/configuration/ssl.include.rst

     (Since 3.22.0)

-    For server-side components using TLS/SSL secure communication, this configuration options is required.
+    For server-side components using TLS/SSL secure communication, this configuration option is required.
+    If no value is defined here, the global `ssl_certificate` value is used.

-    For client-side component using TLS/SSL, you can disable sending the certificate as part of the handshake, by setting this configuration option to `Disabled`.
+    For the client-side component using TLS/SSL, you can disable sending the certificate as part of the handshake, by setting this configuration option to `Disabled`.